 But you don't have one right now.

-I I I want to I want to play John uh Hickenlooper's comment because I think they're they don't want to all admit they're running on socialist platforms or socialist policies.
+I want to play John Hickenlooper's comment because I think they don't want to all admit they're running on socialist platforms or socialist policies.

-And what seems so bizarre just you know, four years ago when Bernie Sanders run ran is now mainstream.
+And what seemed so bizarre just four years ago when Bernie Sanders ran is now mainstream.

-That's part of Bernie Sanders' problem right now, is nothing new here.
+That's part of Bernie Sanders' problem right now.

-So I want to play Savannah Guthrie's question on socialism and John Hick and Looper's this is a democratic response because he's touching on something that is a real problem for I think the Democrats and for those that want to reshape capitalism in the United States of America.
+So I want to play Savannah Guthrie's question on socialism and John Hickenlooper's, this is a Democratic response because he's touching on something that is a real problem for, I think, the Democrats and for those that want to reshape capitalism in the United States of America.

 What are the policies or positions of your opponents that you think are veering towards socialism?

-And if you look at the Green New Deal, which I admire the sense of urgency and how important it is to do climate change, I'm a scientist, but we can't promise every American a government job.
+And if you look at the Green New Deal, which I admire the sense of urgency and how important it is to do climate change, I'm a scientist, but we can't promise every American a government job if we want to get universal health care coverage.

 There you go.

-Of course, Republicans are going to say it's socialism because Professor Harry Hutchinson, a professor of law and and and economics, also director of policy at the ACLJ, it is socialism.
+Of course, Republicans are going to say it's socialism because Professor Harry Hutchinson, a professor of law and economics, also director of policy at the ACLJ, it is socialism.

 Absolutely.

-Uh it's clear and unmistakable socialism, but at times the Democrats are confused about their own socialist impulses.
+But at times, the Democrats are confused about their own socialist impulses.

-So uh Governor Hickenlooper uh was the only Democrat that spoke consistently, logically and rationally on the entire platform.
+So Governor Hickenlooper was the only Democrat that spoke consistently, logically, and rationally on the entire platform.

 The rest of the Democrats were confused.